 But this is where the similarities between Ascophyllum nodosum and Kelp come to an end.

 So is kelp seaweed?

 So is kelp seaweed?
-Yes it is.
-Kelps are huge Seaweeds that grow in deep water.
+Yes, it is.
+Sea kelp is huge seaweed that grows in deep water.
 In Tasmania there are “forests” of Bull Kelp, Durvillea potatorum, that are eco-systems in their own right, providing food and shelter for other marine life.
-These huge kelp forests are protected and cannot be harvested, and so the Tasmanian seaweed industry relies on storms to break the kelp off and wash it up onto beaches where it is collected.
+These giant kelp forests are protected and cannot be harvested, so the Tasmanian seaweed industry relies on storms to break the kelp off and wash it up onto beaches where it is collected.
 Tasmanian seaweed collectors need to be quick to harvest the kelp from the beach before it begins to decompose.